idptools/goose/README.md

 **The following variants can change the overall parameters of the generated sequence, unlike previous variants.**

-### The constant_class_hydro_var()
+### The hydro_class_var()

-The ``constant_class_hydro_var()`` makes a variant sequence that adjusts the hydropathy only by switching between amino acids with different hydropathy values within the same class.
+The ``hydro_class_var()`` makes a variant sequence that adjusts the hydropathy only by switching between amino acids with different hydropathy values within the same class.
 Therefore, the order of amino acids *by class* will be the same in the returned variant, but the hydropathy will be adjusted to your desired value.
 There is only a limited extent to which the hydropathy can be altered due to the fact that amino acid classes cannot be changed.
 If you try to change to a value outside of the possible hydropathy values, the error message will include the minimum and maximum possible theoretical values.

 **Example decreasing hydropathy** -
 The starting hydropathy of the sequence below is  2.0272.
 Let's raise it to around 2.7.

     test = 'GNGGNRAENRTERKGEQTHKSNHNDGARHTDRRRSHDKNAASRE'
-    create.constant_class_hydro_var(test, hydropathy=2.7)
+    create.hydro_class_var(test, hydropathy=2.7)
     GTGGTKIETKTEKKGETTHKTTHTDGLKHTDKKKTHDKSAASRE

 **Example where hydropathy is raised higher than possible**

     test = 'GNGGNRAENRTERKGEQTHKSNHNDGARHTDRRRSHDKNAASRE'
-    create.constant_class_hydro_var(test, hydropathy=3.7)
+    create.hydro_class_var(test, hydropathy=3.7)
     goose.goose_exceptions.GooseInputError:
     Unable to get to objective hydropathy without changing classes of residues.
 	For this sequence the lowest possible hydrpathy is 1.611364.
 	For this sequence the highest possible hydropathy is 2.834091.

+### The fcr_class_var()

+The ``fcr_class_var()`` makes a variant sequence that adjusts the FCR while minimizing changes to the order/number of amino acids *by class*.
+There is only a limited extent to which the fcr can be altered due to the fact that some FCR/hydropathy values are not compatible.

+**Example decreasing FCR** -
+The starting FCR of the sequence is 0.409.
+Let's lower it to 0.23.

+    test = 'GNGGNRAENRTERKGEQTHKSNHNDGARHTDRRRSHDKNAASRE'
+    create.fcr_class_var(test, fcr=0.23)
+    GNGGNRAQNNTNRNGEQTHQSNHNRGADHTQRDRSHRQNAASRN

+**Example increasing FCR** -
+The starting FCR of the sequence is 0.409.
+Let's increase it to 0.5.

+    test = 'GNGGNRAENRTERKGEQTHKSNHNDGARHTDRRRSHDKNAASRE'
+    create.fcr_class_var(test, fcr=0.23)
+    GNGGREARNKTDKDGRQTHDSRHRDGARHTKEKESHRRDAASRE

+### The ncpr_class_var()

+The ``ncpr_class_var()`` makes a variant sequence that adjusts the ncpr while minimizing changes to the order/number of amino acids *by class*.
+There is only a limited extent to which the ncpr can be altered due to the fact that if you change the ncpr outside of the range that is possible for the FCR value, GOOSE will automatically alter the FCR value to make the generation of the variant possible.
+However, some FCR/hydropathy value combinations are not possible to make.

+**Example decreasing NCPR** -
+The starting NCPR of the sequence is 0.909.
+Let's lower it to 0.0.

+    test = 'GNGGNRAENRTERKGEQTHKSNHNDGARHTDRRRSHDKNAASRE'
+    create.ncpr_class_var(test, ncpr=0)
+    GNEGRGENRAENRTDGKQDTKHDSRNDHRNDGKAEHRTSHNAAS

+**Example increasing NCPR** -
+The starting NCPR of the sequence is 0.909.
+Let's increase it to 0.4.

+    test = 'GNGGNRAENRTERKGEQTHKSNHNDGARHTDRRRSHDKNAASRE'
+    create.ncpr_class_var(test, ncpr=0.4)
+    GTGGSRARNRTKRKGRQTHKSNHNKGARHTRRRRSHRKNAASRK

+### The all_props_class_var()

+The ``all_props_class_var()`` makes a variant sequence that adjusts the FCR, NCPR, kappa, and mean hydropathy while minimizing changes to the order/number of amino acids *by class*.
+There is only a limited extent to which the NCPR or NCPR can be altered due to the fact that some FCR/hydropathy values are not compatible.

+**Example changing all parameters** -
+In this example we will change all 4 possible parameters.

+    test = 'GNGGNRAENRTERKGEQTHKSNHNDGARHTDRRRSHDKNAASRE'
+    create.all_props_class_var(test, hydropathy=2.5, fcr=0.23, ncpr=0, kappa=0.1)
+    GTDGGETIETTESNDGQTHSNHNQGAHTNKSHQKQNAARSKNKQ

+**Example changing 2 parameters** -
+In this example we will just change kappa and hydropathy.

+    test = 'GNGGNRAENRTERKGEQTHKSNHNDGARHTDRRRSHDKNAASRE'
+    create.all_props_class_var(test, kappa=0.3, hydropathy=2.6)
+    KGKRTKGGTKKKIKKTKRTGTTHTTHTGAHTSDHDENAADSEEE

 ### The kappa_var()